Book reviews by

 Insightful Essays on Society, Politics, and Literature

 It has sharp and incisive commentary on the human condition.
 “Shooting an Elephant and Other Essays” is a must-read for anyone interested in the art of the essay and the complexities of human experience.
+These collected essays are well known worldwide and provide eyewitness experiences of both human suffering and humans as the cause of suffering.

 About George Orwell and Conclusive Words